 Willapa National Wildlife Refuge contains 17,000 acres of uplands and tidelands divided into several management units.
 All State of Washington hunting regulations apply in addition to all federal and special Refuge regulations.
 Trapping and baiting are prohibited.
 All hunting on the refuge is free of charge.

 South Bay: Includes designated portions of Riekkola, Porter Point, and Lewis.
 Access from 67th Place or by boat from Willapa Bay.
+Parker Slough is the western boundary for hunting in the South Bay.
 Please refer to brochure below: "Goose Hunt Area" is open to all waterfowl hunting (geese and ducks) on designated days and is described as such to showcase what is likely to be in the area given the habitat type.
 The "Goose Hunt Area" is freshwater grassland, while the "Waterfowl Hunt Area" is tidal marsh.

 Leadbetter Point: Open to waterfowl, coot and snipe hunting.
 Hunting may occur 150 yards north of the yellow/Bearberry Trail.

 Long Island: A Proclamation Boundary surrounds the waters of Long Island.
 These waters within the Proclamation Boundary, as well as the island, are closed to waterfowl hunting.

 Nemah (GMU 673): Includes the parcel northeast and across the Naselle River from Stanley Point.
 This area is accessed by boat only from Willapa Bay or Naselle River.

 East Hills (GMU 681): Teal Slough to Bear River: Area around Art and Cutthroat Climb Trails and immediately north of Bear River are closed.
 There is private property north of Greenhead Slough to Omeara Point.
 Access to the southeastern most portion of the Refuge requires boat access.